damies13/rfswarm/Doc/configuration_files_manager.md

 The header of the monitoring index section represents the created test group in the "Monitoring" menu of the Manager and has its index value, for example: [m1] or [m2] and so on.
 There can theoretically be an unlimited number of these sections.
 This section has the same settings as [plan_index] section, but the difference is it that it has the different purpose.
-For more information follow: [rfswarm Manager](rfswarm_manager.md#monitoring)
+For more information follow: [rfswarm Manager: monitoring](rfswarm_manager.md#monitoring)

 ## Common Sections
 These sections are used in all the previously mentioned configuration files.

 ### [graph_id]
-The header of the graph id contains settings that are related to the graph window and it's configuration.
+The header of the graph ID contains settings that are related to the graph window and it's configuration.
 The name of the section is actually the ID of the graph, for example: [68193c4e-1] or [68193c4e-2] and so on.
 There can theoretically be an unlimited number of these sections.
-For more information follow: [rfswarm Manager](rfswarm_manager.md#graphs)
+For more information follow: [rfswarm Manager: monitoring](rfswarm_manager.md#graphs)

-#### Id
+#### ID
 The graph ID is made from the epoch time converted to hexadecimal notation and an additional appended number indicating the graph number symbolising the order.
 ```ini
 id = 6819dcc8-1